zhouyangstrath/CABLEX_API/source/download.rst

 Downloads
 =========

-To get started with CABLEX, you can download the latest version using the following commands:
+To get started with CABLEX, you can download the latest version using the following two ways:

 Software Downloads
 ------------------